enforcement

 Security properties

-Section titled “Security properties”Stage 2 prevents valid capabilities from being misused for out-of-policy, over-budget, or contextually disallowed actions:
+Section titled “Security properties”Stage 2 prevents valid capabilities from being misused for out-of-policy, contextually disallowed actions:

 - Privilege escalation within token — a valid token does not imply all calls are allowed; Cedar eval checks the specific call against policy.